SergeyMi37/apptools-admin/README.md

 ## apptools-admin
 [![Gitter](https://img.shields.io/badge/Available%20on-Intersystems%20Open%20Exchange-00b2a9.svg)](https://openexchange.intersystems.com/package/apptools-admin-1)

 Application tools for technical support and DBMS administrator.
-View arrays, execute queries, including JDBC/ODBC, sending results to email as XLS files.
+View and edit arrays, execute queries, including JDBC/ODBC, sending results to email as XLS files.
 A few simple graphs on the protocols of the system.

 ## Installation with ZPM